 Location and contact

 “Cultural heritage is one of the main testaments to the history, identity and creativity of a country.”
 (Art.
 34, Constitution of the Principality of Andorra).

-Among the multitude of cultural and natural assets of Andorra, there are a few that have attained a special status and of which we are particularly proud: The Madriu-Perafita-Claror Valley and the Falles of Andorra la Vella.
-Both are part of the World Heritage List, drawn up by the UNESCO to protect natural and cultural assets.
+Among the multitude of cultural and natural assets of Andorra, there are several that have attained a special status and of which we are particularly proud: The Madriu-Perafita-Claror Valley, The Ordino Valley and the Falles of Andorra la Vella.
+All of them are part of the World Heritage List, drawn up by the UNESCO to protect natural and cultural assets.

-The Falles of Andorra la Vella and the Association that has seen them brought back after years, have been included in the category of Intangible Heritage since December 2015, and were part of Andorra’s candidacy for the “Fire festival of the summer solstice in the Pyrenees.”
+The Falles of Andorra have been included in the category of Intangible Heritage since December 2015, and were part of Andorra’s candidacy for the “Fire festival of the summer solstice in the Pyrenees.”
 This was a comprehensive, cross-disciplinary project that brought together 63 municipalities in Catalonia, Aragon, Andorra and the south of France and has the official support of three countries (France, Spain and Andorra).
-The ancient tradition of Falles, which involves swinging luminous balls of fire in the night, is revived every year to celebrate Sant Joan.
+The ancient tradition of Falles, which involves swinging luminous balls of fire in the night, is revived every year to celebrate the Midsummer Eve.

 Ordino has been a UNESCO Biosphere Reserve since October 2020, as it is one of the areas in Andorra which has known how to conserve its natural environment best.
 Ordino is a great example of perfect integration of both society and nature: despite being divided into 8 different towns, their rural customs and traditions peacefully coexist with the latest technology and equipment, sustainable public transport and premium accommodation and food services for the whole family.
 Finally, lovers of outdoor sports will find Ordino the ideal place to engage in their favourite activities, given that the valley has unique natural landscapes all year round.